About the Project

 UCSB has partnered with Deloitte Consulting LLP to assist with the implementation of Oracle Financials Cloud.
 Deloitte is providing functional and technical expertise for the implementation and integration of the new system, as well as supporting business process mapping and optimization, project management, change, communications, and training.
 UCSB is responsible for the overall leadership of the project and for staffing each workstream with experts to advise the configuration of the cloud and to design the new business processes.

-After an initial project launch with campus financial system stakeholders in early February 2022, the project moves into implementation with design and configuration sessions occurring until Summer 2023.
-System testing will follow configuration up until the go-live date of July 2024.
+After an initial project launch with campus financial system stakeholders in early February 2022, the project moves into implementation with design and configuration sessions occurring through November 2023.
+System testing will follow configuration up until go-live in July 2025.
 An in-depth explanation and visual timeline are available here.

 COA restructuring will unlock and enable the accurate and timely management of campus financial resources.
 The campus will experience enhanced divisional and departmental budgeting, accounting, and reporting to improve financial management capabilities.